 As mentioned, Hall wrote 26 songs for Straight Outta Oz in four weeks.
 He did this because he was willing to work until his art was complete, regardless of the time on the clock or the day of the week.

 In short: You get ahead during the time others waste.
 Audit your free time and re-purpose it to support your life goals and vision.

-Lesson 6 from Toddrick Hall: Create Your Own Opportunities
+Lesson 6: Create Your Own Opportunities

 Although Todrick gained recognition for his appearance in Broadway’s The Color Purple, he gained international fame through his appearance on the 9th season of American Idol.
 He auditioned in August 2009 with a self-composed song that got approval from all four judges.
 The season aired in 2010.

 Because young Todrick is adorable, you’ll definitely want to watch his audition video below.

 Although, he did make it through several rounds of the show, singing “Since U Been Gone” in the Top 24 and “What’s Love Got to Do with It” in the Top 20, he was unfortunately eliminated in the Top 16.

 After being cut from American Idol, Todrick took “luck” into his own hands.
 He ramped up his production on YouTube and began to release an enormous amount of content.